Practical and Asymptotically Exact Conditional Sampling in Diffusion Models

-We explore two questions in this section: (i) what sorts of conditioning information can be handled by TDS and by other methods, and (ii) how does the precision of TDS depend on the number of particles?
+We explore two questions in this section: (i) what sorts of conditioning information can be handled by TDS and other methods, and (ii) how does the precision of TDS depend on the number of particles?

 To study these questions, we first consider an unconditional diffusion model $\pmodel(\xzero)$ approximation of a bivariate Gaussian.
-For this choice, the marginals of the forward process are also Gaussian, and so we may define $\pmodel(\dt{x}{0:T})$ with an analytically tractable score function, rather than approximating it with a neural network.
+For this choice, the marginals of the forward process are also Gaussian, and so we may define $\pmodel(\dt{x}{0:T})$ with an analytically tractable score function without neural network approximation.
 Consequently, we can analyze the performance without the influence of score network approximation errors.
-And the choice of a two-dimensional diffusion permits very close approximation of exact conditional distributions by numerical integration that can then be used as ground truth.
+And the choice of a two-dimensional diffusion permits close approximation of exact conditional distributions by numerical integration that can then be used as ground truth.